Where to Buy

 GBM Assessment (Score: 9.5/10)

-Marcel Proust's In Search of Lost Time is widely regarded as the greatest French novel ever written and among the supreme achievements of world literature.
+Marcel Proust's In Search of Lost Time is considered the supreme French novel and among the supreme achievements of world literature.
 Across seven volumes, Proust explores the nature of memory, time, art, and society with an unprecedented depth of psychological insight, famously crystallized in the episode of the madeleine dipped in tea that unlocks a flood of involuntary memory.
 The novel's intricate architecture and revolutionary narrative technique transformed the possibilities of fiction in the twentieth century.

 Proust began his masterwork during the waning splendor of the Belle Epoque and continued writing through the upheaval of the First World War, capturing a civilization in the very act of dissolving.
 The novel's revolutionary technique, with its vast sentences and associative structure, broke decisively with nineteenth-century realism and established a new paradigm for literary modernism that continues to shape fiction today.